-- determine accounting policies for the University and for University companies, where University companies are defined as companies controlled by the University, and the subsidiary companies of such companies; - b. prepare and issue standing instructions on behalf of Council applicable throughout the University to establish proper and adequate procedures to be followed in financial matters (e.g. the "Financial Manual"); compile and request comparable instructions to be observed throughout all companies, and to ensure that suitable arrangements are made to monitor the implementation of such instructions and to bring non-compliance to the notice of Council; - c.
-In respect of authorising any financial commitments or potential commitments of: less than £250,000 to delegate authority on behalf of Council to the Vice-Chancellor; between £250,000 and less than £500,000 Finance Committee to decide on behalf of Council with subsequent report to Council; and in excess of £500,000 Finance Committee to make recommendations for decision by Council; - d. delegate authority on behalf of Council to the Vice-Chancellor to sell or otherwise dispose of assets, providing that, where the proceeds are in excess of £250,000, the sale will be reported to Finance Committee and Council; - e. draw up annually a proposed financial plan based on proposals submitted by the Vice-Chancellor relating to the University as a whole and to University companies showing how the budget is broken down between each accounting entity giving the opportunity to the Vice-Chancellor, heads of budget centres and Managing Directors of University companies to enter caveats on aspects of the budget which concern their activities, which will be appended to the budget; and agree the proposed budget to be submitted to Council for binding approval; - f. examine annual statutory audited accounts prepared for the University and its companies, and discuss with external auditors and to report thereon to Council highlighting any matters of concern; in the case of University companies recommend to Council any action which it would be appropriate for the University to take as Shareholder; - g. examine up-to-date management accounts relating to the University at intervals of no more than three months and to report thereon to Council, highlighting any matters for concern; determine the form of management accounts required by Finance Committee and any less detailed form of management accounts to be submitted to Council; - consider and make recommendations on policy to Council for the investment of University funds in any stocks, fund, shares, securities or other forms of investment other than bank deposits and certificates of deposit, including investment in University companies;
+- delegate authority on behalf of Council to the Vice-Chancellor to sell or otherwise dispose of assets, where the proceeds are between £50,000 and £250,000; where the proceeds are between £250,000 and £500,000 Finance Committee to decide on behalf of Council with subsequent report to Council; and in excess of £500,000 Finance Committee to make recommendations for decision by Council. - e. draw up annually a proposed financial plan based on proposals submitted by the Vice-Chancellor relating to the University as a whole and to University companies showing how the budget is broken down between each accounting entity giving the opportunity to the Vice-Chancellor, heads of budget centres and Managing Directors of University companies to enter caveats on aspects of the budget which concern their activities, which will be appended to the budget; and agree the proposed budget to be submitted to Council for binding approval; - f. examine annual statutory audited accounts prepared for the University and its companies, and discuss with external auditors and to report thereon to Council highlighting any matters of concern; in the case of University companies recommend to Council any action which it would be appropriate for the University to take as Shareholder; - g. examine up-to-date management accounts relating to the University at intervals of no more than three months and to report thereon to Council, highlighting any matters for concern; determine the form of management accounts required by Finance Committee and any less detailed form of management accounts to be submitted to Council; - h. consider and make recommendations on policy to Council for the investment of University funds in any stocks, fund, shares, securities, or other forms of investment other than bank deposits and certificates of deposit, including investment in University companies; - i. consider any proposals made by the Vice-Chancellor for structured bank loans for the University or for University companies, and to make recommendations thereon to Council; - j. make recommendations to Council concerning limits on all borrowings for the University and for University companies, taking into consideration any OfS guidance; - k. appoint Bankers to the University; - I. prepare and issue standing instructions on behalf of Council for safeguarding the physical assets of the University and its companies; including maintenance of a fixed asset register, adequate physical security procedures for the assets, periodic physical verification, and the provision of adequate insurance cover;

-- i. consider any proposals made by the Vice-Chancellor for structured bank loans for the University or for University companies, and to make recommendations thereon to Council; - j. make recommendations to Council concerning limits on all borrowings for the University and for University companies, taking into consideration any OfS guidance; - k. appoint Bankers to the University. - prepare and issue standing instructions on behalf of Council for safeguarding the physical assets of the University and its companies; including maintenance of a fixed asset register, adequate physical security procedures for the assets, periodic physical verification and the provision of adequate insurance cover; - m. monitor the Value for Money (VfM) arrangements within the University and to express an annual opinion to Audit Committee on them. - 3.1.5 Nothing in these terms of reference may be taken as overriding the responsibilities of the Vice-Chancellor as set out in the Memorandum of Assurance and Accountability between the Office for Students (OfS) and the University.
+- m. monitor the Value for Money (VfM) arrangements within the University and to express an annual opinion to Audit and Risk Committee on them. - 3.1.5 Nothing in these terms of reference may be taken as overriding the responsibilities of the Vice-Chancellor, the Accounting Officer, as set out in the OfS Regulatory Framework and ongoing conditions of registration.

-3.2 Audit Committee
+3.2 Audit and Risk Committee

-3.2.1 Authority of Audit Committee
+3.2.1 Authority of Audit and Risk Committee

-The Audit Committee is established by Council with delegated authority to:
+The Audit and Risk Committee is established by Council with delegated authority to:

-- a. investigate any activity in accordance with its duties; - seek any information it requires from any employee and Officer and all employees and Officers are directed to co-operate with any request made by the Committee; - c. monitor and report to Council on the adequacy of the risk register maintained by the University; - d. obtainoutsidelegalorotherindependentprofessionaladviceandto secure the attendance of non-members with relevant experience and expertise if it considers this necessary, normally in consultation with the Vice-Chancellor and or Chair of Council.
-However, it may not incur direct expenditure in this respect more than £5000 without prior approval of the governing body.
+- a. investigate any activity in accordance with its duties; - b. seek any information it requires from any employee and Officer and all employees and Officers are directed to co-operate with any request made by the Committee; - c. monitor and report to Council on the adequacy of the risk register maintained by the University; - d. obtain outside legal or other independent professional advice and to secure the attendance of non-members with relevant experience and expertise if it considers this necessary, normally in consultation with the Vice-Chancellor and or Chair of Council.
+However, it may not incur direct expenditure in this regard more than £5000 without prior approval of the governing body.